 ** Students are awarded 8 semester hours of articulated credit for advanced placement after successful completion of NUR 1135 and NUR 1136.

-The curriculum is offered as a full-time program in Springfield and the Bellefontaine area.
-A part-time evening weekend program is also available in Springfield.
+The curriculum is offered as a full-time day program in fall in Springfield.
+A part-time evening weekend program is also available in Springfield witha spring start.
 The program schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory requirements.
 Individuals taking college preparatory education courses or attending school part-time will require additional semesters of study.

 Many non-nursing and some nursing (NUR) courses in the curriculum are available in both traditional and online/hybrid formats for Springfield cohort students.
 All lab sessions are conducted on campus and/or at a healthcare facility, regardless of the format.